-- Make sure you watch your brown butter carefully.
+Make sure you watch your brown butter carefully.
 We want it to be brown and caramelised, not charred.
-If you’ve never made brown butter, here are some good instructions.

-- If you want to keep the loaf entirely ‘refined sugar free’ (which is a somewhat outdated concept anyway) use a refined sugar free chocolate.
+If you want to keep the loaf entirely ‘refined sugar free’ use a refined sugar free chocolate.
 I like Hunted and Gathered, which is a local Melbourne brand.

 For the banana bread:

 - 2 extra large eggs (45-55g each, weighed out of shell)

 - good pinch of sea salt flakes I promise it makes everything better!

 - 60ml (1/4 cup) cup milk of choice

 - 160g (1 cup) fine white rice flour